If our resources have blessed you, please share them.

 White

-Isaiah 1:18 …though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.
+Isaiah 1:18 says, “Though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.”
+Jesus makes us “white as snow” by giving us His righteousness (2 Corinthians 5:21).
+From there, we are set on a path of growing in faith—the stem from which the flower of our Christian life grows and blooms.

 Blue